Chemical Corps: World War II

 Though the political leadership of the United States remained decidedly against the use of chemical weapons, there were those within the military command structure who advocated the use of such weapons.
 Following the Battle of Tarawa, during which the U.S. forces suffered more than 3,400 casualties in three days, CWS chief Major General William N. Porter pushed superiors to approve the use of poison gas against Japan.
 "We have an overwhelming advantage in the use of gas.
 Properly used gas could shorten the war in the Pacific and prevent loss of many American lives," Porter said.

 Popular support was not completely lacking.
 Some newspaper editorials supported the use of chemical weapons in the Pacific theater.
 The New York Daily News proclaimed in 1943, "We Should Gas Japan", and the Washington Times Herald wrote in 1944, "We Should Have Used Gas at Tarawa because "You Can Cook 'Em Better with Gas".
 Despite rising between 1944 and 1945, popular public opinion never rose above 40 percent in favor of the use of gas weapons.

 Where there was support for Chemical Warfare was in V Amphibious Corps and X U.S. Army.
 Colonel George F. Unmacht (US Army) became commander of the Army's Chemical Warfare Service, Pacific Ocean Area in 1943.
 Along with that he was the Hawaii Territorial Coordinator for Civilian Gas Defense and Joint service Pacific theater chief chemical warfare officer under Adm.
 Nimitz.
 Under his leadership the research, development, and production of flamethrowing tanks and napalm took place at Schofield Barracks.
 His crews of Seabees produced more flamethrowing tanks than commercial production in the States.
 The Army and Marine Corps felt the tanks saved many American troops on Iwo Jima and Okinawa.
-The Marines felt they were the best weapon they had in the taking of Iwo Jima.